Corporate investment banker

 You may also advise and lead management buyouts, raise capital, provide strategic advice to clients and identify and secure new deals.

 You'll work in dedicated teams, focusing on specific transactions or market sectors.
 Corporate investment bankers also work alongside other related professionals such as lawyers and accountants.

 Many investment banks deal in three main areas:

-Pay is often performance related and bonuses can sometimes be four times the base salary, or more.
 The environment is strongly meritocratic.
 Some employers offer welcome bonuses in the region of £2,000 to £5,000.

 Income figures are intended as a guide only.